 The usual dose of the medication is 8 ounces every 10 to 15 minutes.
 Drink each portion as quickly as possible, rather than sipping it slowly.
 The first watery stool should appear within 1 hour after you start drinking NuLYTELY Orange.

 NuLYTELY Orange will produce watery diarrhea.
 Keep taking the medicine until your stool is watery and clear.
-In most cases, at least 3 liters of this medicine is needed for the full effect.
+In most cases, at least 3 liters of polyethylene glycol electrolyte solution is needed for the full effect.